iVibudh/FSDL-PlantID/README.md

 # Repository structure
-├── LICENSE
+├── LICENSE <br>
-├── README.md          <- The top-level README for developers using this project.
+├── README.md          <- The top-level README for developers using this project. <br>
-├── data (Data is in external collaborative storage space) │   ├── external       <- Data from third party sources.
+├── data (Data is in external collaborative storage space)<br>
+│   ├── external       <- Data from third party sources.<br>
-│   ├── modeldata      <- 80% of the data selected to be used for model training, test, valiadation │   ├── QAdata         <- 20% of the data never seen by the model OR we can use alternate data scource │   ├── augmented      <- Augmented Data for model improvement │   ├── litedata       <- Data for only 5% of the plant species │   ├── interim        <- Intermediate data that has been transformed.
+│   ├── modeldata      <- 80% of the data selected to be used for model training, test, valiadation <br>
+│   ├── QAdata         <- 20% of the data never seen by the model OR we can use alternate data scource <br>
+│   ├── augmented      <- Augmented Data for model improvement <br>
+│   ├── litedata       <- Data for only 5% of the plant species <br>
+│   ├── interim        <- Intermediate data that has been transformed. <br>
-│   ├── processed      <- The final, canonical data sets for modeling.
+│   ├── processed      <- The final, canonical data sets for modeling. <br>
-│   └── raw            <- The original, immutable data dump.
+│   └── raw            <- The original, immutable data dump. <br>
-│
+│<br>
-├── models             <- Trained and serialized models, model predictions, or model summaries │
+├── models             <- Trained and serialized models, model predictions, or model summaries<br>
+│<br>
 ├── notebooks          <- Individual Jupyter notebook folders.
-(FEEL FREE TO ADD REPO WITH YOUR PREFERRED NAME) │   ├── ben
+(FEEL FREE TO ADD REPO WITH YOUR PREFERRED NAME) <br>
+│   ├── ben<br>
-│   ├── for
+│   ├── for<br>
-│   ├── stone
+│   ├── stone<br>
-│   ├── sv
+│   ├── sv<br>
-│   ├── yoda
+│   ├── yoda<br>
-│   └── vib
+│   └── vib<br>
-│
+│<br>
-└──  references         <- Data dictionaries, manuals, and all other explanatory materials.
+└──  references         <- Data dictionaries, manuals, and all other explanatory materials. <br>
-    ├── data
+    ├── data <br>
-    ├── previouswork
+    ├── previouswork <br>
-    └── methodologies
+    └── methodologies <br>